 Sergey TOLSTOGUZOV, General Director of PJSC RAO ES of the East

-The interest of the state in the development of the energy sector in the Far East is higher than ever - in the coming months a whole range of solutions can be adopted that will give the industry a powerful impetus for development.
-About the direction in which "RAO Energy Systems of the East" will develop as the company responsible for the light and heat in the region, Sergey Tolstoguzov, the general director of the Far Eastern energy holding, said.
+The state's interest in the development of the energy sector in the Far East is high as never before - in the coming months a number of decisions can be made that will give the industry a powerful impetus to development.
+Sergei Tolstoguzov, General Director of the Far Eastern energy holding, spoke about the direction in which RAO Energy Systems of the East will develop as a company responsible for light and heat in the region.

-- The question is not what construction of "RAO ES of the East" wants to start.
-We are not a construction company, after all.
-As I said before, the state should first of all understand itself - what does it want to achieve from the energy sector in the Far East?
-Is it necessary to replace the capacity or just maintain the level that is now?
-Should we modernize old stations or replace them with a new generation?
-Will the demand grow as a result of the development of TORs and Vladivostok as a free port?
+- The question is not what construction projects RAO ES of the East wants to start.
+We are not a construction company after all.
+As I said, the state must first of all understand itself - and what does it want to achieve from the energy sector in the Far East?
+Is it necessary to replace the capacities or is it enough to maintain the current level?
+Should we modernize outdated stations or replace them with new generation?
+Will demand grow as a result of the development of PDA and Vladivostok as a free port?

 - How has the fuel balance of RAO ES of the East changed in recent years?